melihovv/Sanitizer/readme.md

 Here's the content of `$data` after execution.

     [
-        'name' => 'Dayle',
+        'name' => 'DAYLE',
         'email' => 'me@daylerees.com'
     ]

 Using the Laravel facade, the syntax can be made a little cleaner.

     Sanitizer::sanitize($rules, $data);

 Sanitize a single value like so.

     $rules = 'trim|strtolower';
     $data = '  Dayle';

     Sanitizer::sanitizeValue($rules, $data);

 Here is the value returned.